rgreminger/tilburg-science-hub/docs/setup/textEditor.md

 Make sure that the version numbers are above `1.26.x` or newer.

 !!! danger "Additional Step for Windows:"
-    Getting things to run from the command line for us is a bit harder.
-You will need local administration rights for your computer, but you should have these on your personal computers or those owned by the Department.
+    Getting things to run from the command line for Windows users is a bit harder.
+You will need local administration rights for your computer, but you should have these on your personal computers or those owned by the University.

-    Right-click on Computer.
-Then go to "Properties" and select the tab "Advanced System Settings".
-Choose "Environment Variables" and select `Path` from the list of system variables.
+    - Right-click on Computer.
+	- Then go to "Properties" and select the tab "Advanced System Settings".
+	- Choose "Environment Variables" and select `Path` from the list of system variables.

-    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, choose `Edit.`
+	- If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, choose `Edit.`

-    **On Windows 7 or 8 machines:**
+		- **On Windows 7 or 8 machines:**
 			Append the following (i.e., do not overwrite the previous value) modifying the string, with your relevant `username`:

-            ;C:\Users\username\AppData\Local\atom\bin
+            `;C:\Users\username\AppData\Local\atom\bin`

 			to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and preceeding text.

-    **On Windows 10 machines:**
+		- **On Windows 10 machines:**
 			Click `New` and paste the following string, modifying the `username`

-            C:\Users\username\AppData\Local\atom\bin
+			`C:\Users\username\AppData\Local\atom\bin`

 		Click on `OK` as often as needed.

     Close your current terminal session, open a new one, and again try `atom .` - the Atom editor will open if this was successful.

-    !!! tip
-        You will need to add a new PATH for most of the following installation steps.
-Always keep in mind that after you add a new PATH, you need to start a *new* cygwin/terminal session to verify whether it worked.
-Sometimes it may take a couple of minutes until your PATH is recognized by the terminal.

 ## Additional Packages for Atom